access-ci-org/ipf/docs/INSTALL.md

 Subject: Please register a new Support Contact Organization.

-`ipf_configure_xsede` offers the opportunity to define a default SupportContact that is published for every module that does not define its own.
+`ipf_configure` offers the opportunity to define a default SupportContact that is published for every module that does not define its own.
 By default, this value is:
 `https://info.xsede.org/wh1/xcsr-db/v1/supportcontacts/globalid/helpdesk.xsede.org/`